- Destination/s: Malaysia

 - Eligible students: Undergraduate, open to students from any discipline

 Malaysia is one of the most biodiverse countries in the world, yet it is facing degradation of its ecosystems both in its wetlands and forests.
 Increasing climate change could accelerate these processes and threaten the country’s natural resources.
 In 2021, Malaysia dropped to the bottom 10 nations in the Climate Change Performance Index.

-STEM holds the key to promoting an innovative and holistic approach to climate change.
-This Study Tour, and the project within it, builds global professional skills by requiring you to work in multidisciplinary teams.
-You will communicate with diverse stakeholders to collect data and gain understanding of a real-world issue before developing an innovative solution.
+Your multidisciplinary knowledge holds the key to promoting an innovative and holistic approach to climate change.
+This Study Tour and the project within it provide an opportunity to enhance your global professional skills by working in multidisciplinary teams.
+You will engage and communicate with diverse stakeholders to collect data, and gain a deep understanding of real-world issue, all with the aim of developing innovative solution.